Skip to content Skip to sidebar Skip to footer

 Neck to Tail Work

-Start to rinse in the neck and proceed gradually to the tail.
-This allows avoiding the running of the shampoo into their eyes or ears.
+Start rinsing at the neck and proceed gradually to the tail.
+This allows them to avoid running the shampoo into their eyes or ears.
 Handle the head a little more tenderly.
-I would mostly wipe the face of Rumi using my hand, or a wet cloth rather than spraying the water close to her ears.
+I would mostly wipe the face of Rumi using my hand, or a wet cloth, rather than spraying the water close to her ears.

 Wash in your own sweet time